 This is not the fast, easy online shopping experience that we want to provide.

 One of our core values is to Prioritize the Customer.
 While we want to provide you with great products and service, the truth is that we can’t do it if we’re storing our products in and shipping them from the US.

 As a small business, we don’t yet have the volume and expertise to serve international markets well.
-Earlier this year, we stopped shipping to Europe.
+Earlier in 2018, we stopped shipping to Europe.

 We are actively planning for and working on this problem.
 We recently hired Carlos as our first ever Operations Manager.
 He will eventually be responsible for expanding our fulfillment to Canada, Europe, and additional regions around the world.
 However, we do not yet have a timeline for international fulfillment.
-From January 1, 2019, you will be able to use a freight forwarder for shipping Tortuga products internationally.
+While we no longer ship outside of the US, you are still able to use a freight forwarder for shipping Tortuga products internationally.

 At Tortuga, we want to do things well or not at all.
 International customers account for a small percentage of our sales but a significant portion of problems, including surprise customs fees and lost or late packages.
 These customers are rightfully annoyed by extra costs and longer shipping times.